-5.5 Proposed Mitigation Measures
+6.8 Proposed Mitigation Measures

 The SEA Directive requires that through mitigation measures, recommendations will be made to prevent, reduce or compensate for the negative effects of implementing the strategy.
 It also seeks to ensure that positive effects identified are enhanced.
-The proposed framework for mitigating significant environmental effects is shown in Table 5.6
+We observe that the strategic objectives and actions are not detailed enough for us to determine what projects will be developed in the future.
+Mitigating and enhancement measures designed to address significant environmental effects is shown in Table 5.6 below.